 It can feel like a chicken and egg problem – after all, how can you expect people to engage with content they never see in the first place?
-Well, after creating a decent sized audience (that isn’t just your mom and the class of ‘04), these are the top five strategies you should put into place to maximize engagement.
+Well, after creating a decent-sized audience (that isn’t just your mom and the class of ‘04), you need to learn how to increase social media engagement.
+Here’s how.

 Use a multimedia approach

 It’s probably no surprise that the most engaging posts on Facebook usually include video.
 These are followed closely by those that utilize images.
 A link-based post is the social media equivalent of wearing your underwear on the outside of your pants – everyone is going to look somewhere else.

 I’m assuming you spend some time on social media yourself.
 Think about the things you enjoy seeing at the end of the day when you put your feet up and pop open Instagram or Twitter for 15 minutes.
 Create content that is interesting, varied and worth people’s time.

 Don’t be afraid to ask users to engage with your content.
 Pose questions, make suggestions, even direct viewers to complete an action.
 There’s a big difference between “These are the new bricks that came in this week,” and, “These new bricks were just delivered.
 Which ones would you use in your yard?”